panva/node-oidc-provider/docs/README.md

 ### pairwiseIdentifier

-Function used by the OP when resolving pairwise ID Token and Userinfo sub claim values.
+Function used by the authorization server when resolving pairwise ID Token and Userinfo sub claim values.
 See [`OIDC Core 1.0`](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg)

 _**recommendation**_: Since this might be called several times in one request with the same arguments consider using memoization or otherwise caching the result based on account and client ids.